 Loan Review Committee

-When a loan officer in a branch office denies a member's loan or credit card application, the member has the right to appeal the decision and ask for the Loan Review Committee (LRC) to review the action.
-This is one of the unique benefits that some credit unions offer to its members.
+When a financial services officer in a branch office denies a member's loan or credit card application, the member has the right to appeal the decision and ask for the Loan Review Committee (LRC) to review the action.
+This is one of the unique benefits that some credit unions offer to their members.

 - Pam Hurdle - Town of Hertford